argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

     )
 ```

-The app is ready!
-We can test it locally by running `python app.py`, the only requirement is having access to the model deployed in the inference endpoints, in this case we are using Llama 3 70B, but you can choose your own and tweak as needed.
+The moment of truth has arrived!
+Our app is now ready to be put to the test.
+To see it in action, simply run `python app.py` in your local environment.
+But before you do, make sure you have access to a deployed model at an inference endpoint.
+In this example, we're using the powerful Llama 3 70B model, but feel free to experiment with other models that suit your needs.
+By tweaking the model and fine-tuning the app, you can unlock its full potential and explore new possibilities in AI development.

 ### Deploy the ChatBot app on Hugging Face Spaces

-Now that we have the app working, it's time to share it.
-You can take a look at this [gradio guide](https://www.gradio.app/guides/sharing-your-app).
-We will host it on Hugging Face Spaces.

-You can follow the steps in there, which basically consist of adding a `requirements.txt` file to the repository (take a look to learn more about [spaces dependencies]()), adding the `HF_API_TOKEN` (or the name you use for your Hugging Face token) as a secret ([this guide](https://huggingface.co/docs/hub/spaces-overview#managing-secrets) contains all the relevant information you may need), and uploading the `app.py` file.
-The Space files can be seen [here](https://huggingface.co/spaces/plaguss/argilla-sdk-chatbot-space/tree/main).
+---
+Now that our app is up and running, it's time to share it with the world!
+To deploy our app and make it accessible to others, we'll follow the steps outlined in [Gradio's guide](https://www.gradio.app/guides/sharing-your-app) to sharing your app.
+Our chosen platform for hosting is Hugging Face Spaces, a fantastic tool for showcasing AI-powered projects.

+To get started, we'll need to add a `requirements.txt` file to our repository, which lists the dependencies required to run our app.
+This is a crucial step in ensuring that our app can be easily reproduced and deployed.
+You can learn more about managing dependencies in Hugging Face Spaces [spaces dependencies](https://huggingface.co/docs/hub/spaces-dependencies).

+Next, we'll need to add our Hugging Face API token as a secret, following the instructions in [this guide](https://huggingface.co/docs/hub/spaces-overview#managing-secrets).
+This will allow our app to authenticate with the Hugging Face ecosystem.

-After the app has been built, we should be able to see our app in the following link (with the corresponding user/space name you gave to your app):
+Once we've uploaded our `app.py` file, our Space will be built, and we'll be able to access our app at the following link:

 > https://huggingface.co/spaces/plaguss/argilla-sdk-chatbot-space

+Take a look at our example Space files here to see how it all comes together.
+By following these steps, you'll be able to share your own AI-powered app with the world and collaborate with others in the Hugging Face community.

 ### Playing around with our ChatBot

-We've indicated some default queries you can use, but you can also try others, like `What are the Settings in the new SDK?`:
+We can now put the Chatbot to the test.
+We've provided some default queries to get you started, but feel free to experiment with your own questions.
+For instance, you could ask: `What are the Settings in the new SDK?`

+As you can see from the screenshot below, our chatbot is ready to provide helpful responses to your queries:

 ![chatbot img](./assets/blog/assets/argilla-sdk-chatbot/chatbot.png)

-Another possibility is asking if it can generate some settings for a dataset like the one we created in the [An Argilla dataset with triplets to fine-tune an embedding model](#an-A:rgilla-dataset-with-triplets-to-fine-tune-an-embedding-model) section.
+But that's not all!
+You can also challenge our chatbot to generate settings for a specific dataset, like the one we created earlier in this tutorial.
+For example, you could ask it to suggest settings for a dataset designed to fine-tune an embedding model, similar to the one we explored in the [An Argilla dataset with triplets to fine-tune an embedding model](#an-A:rgilla-dataset-with-triplets-to-fine-tune-an-embedding-model) section.

+Take a look at the screenshot below to see how our chatbot responds to this type of query.

 ![chatbot sentence-embedding](./assets/blog/assets/argilla-sdk-chatbot/chatbot-sentence-embeddings.png)

+Go ahead, ask your questions, and see what insights our chatbot can provide!

 ## Next steps

+In this tutorial, we've successfully built a chatbot that can provide helpful responses to questions about the Argilla SDK and its applications.
+By leveraging the power of Llama 3 70B and Gradio, we've created a user-friendly interface that can assist developers in understanding how to work with datasets and fine-tune embedding models.

+However, our chatbot is just the starting point, and there are many ways we can improve and expand its capabilities.
+Here are some possible next steps to tackle:

-- Improve the chunking strategy: Explore new chunk strategies, play around with different parameters, chunk sizes, etc...
+- Improve the chunking strategy: Experiment with different chunking strategies, parameters, and sizes to optimize the chatbot's performance and response quality.

-- Implement some deduplication/filter pairs in the training dataset.
+- Implement deduplication and filtering: Add deduplication and filtering mechanisms to the training dataset to remove duplicates and irrelevant information, ensuring that the chatbot provides accurate and concise responses.

-- Include sources for the responses, so the user can click and go to the documentation.
+- Include sources for responses: Enhance the chatbot's responses by including links to relevant documentation and sources, allowing users to dive deeper into the topics and explore further.

+By addressing these areas, we can take our chatbot to the next level, making it an even more valuable resource for developers working with the Argilla SDK.
+The possibilities are endless, and we're excited to see where this project will go from here.
+Stay tuned for future updates and improvements!